Federal government of the United Arab Emirates

-The United Arab Emirates Federal Government (حكومة دولة الامارات الاتحادية), or simply UAE government (حكومة دولة الامارات), is the national government of the United Arab Emirates, a unitary federation of seven self-governing emirates.
-The federal government is divided into a legislative, executive, and judicial branch.
-The executive branch – namely, the cabinet led by the prime minister – and the judicial branch both report to the president.
-The Federal Supreme Council is the highest legislative body and is responsible for appointing the president.
+The United Arab Emirates Federal Government (UAE government) (Note: (حكومة دولة الامارات الاتحادية) or (حكومة دولة الامارات)) is the national government of the United Arab Emirates, a federation of seven self-governing emirates.

-Article 120 of the UAE Constitution grants the federal government its mandate, and outlines its jurisdictions and balance of power with local governments.
+The UAE federal government is composed of three distinct branches: legislative, executive, and judicial.
+The powers of these branches are defined and vested by the UAE Constitution continuously since 2 December 1971.
+Article 120 of the UAE Constitution grants the federal government its mandate and outlines its jurisdictions.

+The federal government shares sovereignty with each of the seven emirates in their respective territories.
+The Federal Supreme Council is the highest legislative body.

 History

-The UAE federal government was formed on 2 December 1971, when the rulers of five emirates, formerly part of the Trucial States established the United Arab Emirates.
-The Constitution established the federal government and outlined its mandates and jurisdictions in Article 120 and Article 121.
-As part of the balance of powers between the Emirates, federal ministries were allocated based on representation, with the Emirate of Dubai maintaining Defence, Finance and Economy and the Emirate of Abu Dhabi retaining six cabinet posts, including Ministries of Interior and Foreign Affairs.
-Although not required in the Constitution, by convention, the ruler of Abu Dhabi has always assumed the position of president and the ruler of Dubai always held the position of prime minister, except for the period between 1971 and 1979, when the crown prince of Dubai at the time, Maktoum bin Rashid Al Maktoum, held the position while his father was the ruler of Dubai and vice president.
+The UAE federal government was formed on 2 December 1971, when the rulers of five emirates, formerly part of the Trucial States, established the United Arab Emirates.
+The UAE Constitution established the federal government and outlined its mandates and jurisdictions in Article 120 and Article 121.
+The constitution established key federal bodies, such as the Federal Supreme Council, which has supreme authority, a Federal National Council, Judiciary branch, and local governance.
+As part of the balance of powers between the Emirates, federal ministries were allocated based on representation, with the Emirate of Dubai maintaining Defence, Finance, and Economy.
+The Emirate of Abu Dhabi retained six cabinet posts, including Ministries of Interior and Foreign Affairs.
+Although not required in the constitution, by convention, the ruler of Abu Dhabi has always assumed the position of president and the ruler of Dubai always held the position of prime minister, except for the period between 1971 and 1979, when the crown prince of Dubai at the time, Maktoum bin Rashid Al Maktoum, held the position while his father was the ruler of Dubai and vice president.

-Legislative branch

-The Constitution defines the Federal Supreme Council as the main legislative arm of the federal government alongside the consultative Federal National Council.

 Federal Supreme Council

+The constitution defines the Federal Supreme Council as the main legislative and executive arm of the federal government alongside the consultative Federal National Council.

 The Federal Supreme Council is one of the five federal bodies described in the Constitution, and the highest constitutional authority of the federal government.

-The Council appoints the president, confirms the appointment of the prime minister, and approves or rejects federal laws.
+Every five years the Council votes and selects the president and vice president, confirms the appointment of the prime minister, and approves or rejects federal laws.
 Membership of the Council consists of the rulers of each of the emirates, with the Emirate of Abu Dhabi and the Emirate of Dubai holding exclusive veto rights.

 Federal National Council

 The Federal National Council (the FNC) is one of the five federal bodies of the UAE, and is the consultative parliamentary organ of the federal government.
-The 40-member council consists of 20 members appointed by the rulers of each emirate, and the other 20 are voted by a selected electoral college.
-The FNC has authority to question federal ministers, review the federal budget, and provide suggestions to government bodies.
+The 40-member council consists of 20 members appointed by the rulers of each emirate and 20 members chosen by a selected electoral college.

+Since 2019 there is a 50% gender quota, 50 percent of the seats must be occupied by Emirati women.

+The FNC reviews laws, has the authority to question federal ministers, and reviews and examines the federal budget.
+They also provide suggestions to government bodies.